jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Recording starts once the first person connects to the Server, and stops when the last person leaves.

-If the Server receives a SIGUSR1 signal during a recording, it will start a new recording in a new Directory.
+If the Server receives a SIGUSR1 signal during a recording, it will start a new recording in a new directory.
 SIGUSR2 will toggle recording on/off.

 To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (e.g. `jamulusTogglerec.service`).